Using the Google Assignments App

 Click a student’s name from the submissions list to:

-• Enter a grade in Google Assignments.
+Enter a grade in Google Assignments.
 Grades remain in draft status until you return the assignment.
-Once returned, grades are automatically transferred to the Schoology gradebook.
+After it is returned, grades are automatically transferred to the Schoology gradebook.

-• If you enter a grade directly in the Schoology gradebook, the grade will also appear in the assignment’s docviewer.
-However, we recommend grading directly in Google Assignments for consistency.
+You can update a grade directly in the Schoology gradebook.
+However, you should grade directly in Google Assignments for consistency.

 When an assignment is returned: